-How do you get the most out of your elearning production team and create smart, user-focused elearning, efficiently?
+How do you get the most out of your elearning team and create smart, user-focused elearning, efficiently?
 Here we share four tried and tested configurations, each with their different merits, to help you develop a winning elearning dream team.

 Think skills not job roles for your team